globaleaks/whistleblowing-software/REST-spec.md

     CleanedMetaData maybe expanded, actually are 0 (unknow) 1 (cleaned) 2 (not cleaned), and is declared by the user.

-  * **LocalDict**: the Local Dict is an object used to store localized texts, in example:
+  * **localizationDict**: the Local Dict is an object used to store localized texts, in example:

         {   'IT' : 'Io mi chiamo Mario.',
             'EN' : 'Is a me, Mario!!1!',
             'FR' : "je m'appelle Marìò, pppffff"
         }

-  * **ReceiverDesc**, series of tuple with boolean values, expressing the permissions given to a receiver, and series of descriptive data for the single receiver.
+  * **receiverDescriptionDict**, series of tuple with boolean values, expressing the permissions given to a receiver, and series of descriptive data for the single receiver.

     **Those properties list need to be reviewed with the community and the legal team**